Animation of Exponential function and Derivative (for Students)

 Still images

-In the previous explanations, to understand the behavior of the curve, the expressions “\(a^x\)” and “\(\log a\)” are focused on, and the value of \(a\) itself is not given much attention.
+In the previous explanations, to understand the behavior of the curve, the expressions “

 On the graph of the exponential function, it can be also seen that the value of the exponential curve is always greater than the value of the derivative curve.